-Artifacts you choose to include in your exhibit may include:
+Artefacts you choose to include in your exhibit may include:

-- Maps of routes to secondary school. - "I used to think...but now I think" reflections. - A screening of your road safety advertisements. - Any artifacts produced as a result of enacting your SMART goals. - Road safety colouring-in templates. - Petitions for road safety action.
+- maps of routes to secondary school

+- "I used to think...but now I think" reflections

+- a screening of your road safety ads

+- any artefacts produced as a result of enacting your SMART goals

+- · road safety colouring-in templates

+- petitions for road safety action.

-Invite families, other classes and year levels to visit your experience space.
+Invite families, other classes and Year levels to visit your experience space.

-TEACHER TIP: By inviting students' families and community members in to view the students' videos and reflections, students can feel a greater sense of purpose in their learning, while communicating the road safety messages in an authentic way.
+TEACHER TIP: By inviting students' families and community members in to view the students' videos and reflections, students can feel a greater sense of purpose and pride in their learning, while communicating the road safety messages in an authentic way.
 The experience space could be set up in a school cafeteria or communal space.

-\ You can download road safety templates from the Road to Zero website here.
+You can download road safety templates from the Road to Zero website here.